Nope, we’re not even joking about this! In fact, there are truly loads of people out there just dying to get their hands on your old toilet rolls.

 Include postage in your price

 Look, if someone’s buying a limited edition Star Wars action figure on eBay, they’d probably be willing to shell out a few extra pounds for postage/shipping.
 Not so much with something as commonplace as toilet rolls.
-Rather offer free shipping – they’re going to be so light, it won’t cost you much at all – and get more people interested in buying.
+Consider offering free shipping – they’re going to be so light, it won’t cost you much at all – and get more people interested in buying.